Mila Air Purifier review

 (Image credit: Mila)

-As mentioned earlier in our Mila review, the unit is designed to work with seven different types of custom filter that should be replaced every six months.
-Whereas some purifiers have washable filters, which admittedly keeps the cost down long-term, the Mila doesn’t.
-Instead, it opts for these high-tech filters designed to address a range of health and wellness needs.
+As mentioned in our Mila review, the unit is designed to work with seven different custom filters that should be replaced every six months.
+Whereas some purifiers have washable filters, which admittedly keep the cost down long-term, the Mila doesn’t.
+Instead, it opts for these high-tech filters designed to address various health and wellness needs.

-The filter you pick depends on your health, your lifestyle, your home and your budget.
+The filter you pick depends on your health, lifestyle, home, and budget.
 For review purposes, we were sent The Basic Breather and The Overreactor.
 Here’s the full line-up, with prices:

 • The Basic Breather - $59, ideal if you have no specific needs